Sesame Soy Beef Bowls

 Swap in brown rice for jasmine rice; use 1¾ cups water (3½ cups for 4).
 Cook until tender, 20-25 minutes.
 Keep covered off heat until ready to serve.
 (Save jasmine rice for another use.)

 • Heat half the sesame oil (you’ll use the rest in the next step) in a large pan over medium-high heat.
 Add carrots and scallion whites; cook, stirring occasionally, until slightly softened, 1-2 minutes.
 Season with salt, pepper, and a pinch of sugar. • Transfer to a second small bowl and cover to keep warm.

-• Heat a drizzle of oil in pan used for carrots over medium high heat.
+• Heat a drizzle of oil in pan used for veggies over medium-high heat.
 Add beef* and cook, breaking up meat into pieces, until browned, 3-5 minutes.
-TIP: If there’s excess grease in your pan, carefully pour it out. • Stir in sweet soy glaze, half the vinegar (all for 4 servings), and remaining sesame oil.
+TIP: If there’s excess grease in your pan, carefully pour it out. • Stir in half the vinegar (all for 4 servings), remaining sesame oil, 2½ TBSP sweet soy glaze (5 TBSP for 4), and ½ tsp sugar (1 tsp for 4).
 Bring to a simmer and cook until sauce has thickened and beef is cooked through, 2-3 minutes. • Remove from heat.
 Taste and season with salt and pepper if desired.

-• Fluff rice with a fork and stir in 1 TBSP butter (2 TBSP for 4 servings); season with salt and pepper. • Divide rice between bowls; top with carrots and sesame soy beef.
-Drizzle with sriracha mayo and sprinkle with scallion greens.
+• Fluff rice with a fork and stir in 1 TBSP butter (2 TBSP for 4 servings); season with salt and pepper. • Divide rice between bowls; top with carrot mixture and sesame soy beef.
+Drizzle with Sriracha mayo and sprinkle with scallion greens.
 Serve.